PhenixRTS/EdgeAuth/python/README.md

-# Phenix EdgeAuth Digest Tokens for Node
+# Phenix EdgeAuth Digest Tokens for Python

 Easily generate secure digest tokens to use with the Phenix platform without requiring any networking activity.

 ## Installation

-To install Phenix Edge Authorization Digest Token with npm:
+To install Phenix Edge Authorization Digest Token with pip:

 ```shell script
 $ pip install phenix-edge-auth